CelsoReyes/zmap7/README.md

 The plots on the right side of the screen will reflect statistics for the entire catalog.

+#### map features
+Several features are plotted on the map along with the earthquakes.
+Which ones are shown can be controlled from the `Map Options` menu.
+From here, you an also choose whether to view the map in 3D or toggle its aspect ratio to more-or-less match the geographic region.

 ### Selecting data of interest

 #### Select a region